buttonsrtoys/registrar/README.md

 ![registrar logo](https://github.com/buttonsrtoys/registrar/blob/main/assets/RegistrarLogo.png)

-A Flutter hybrid locator that locates both global services (similar to GetIt) and scoped inherited models (similar to Provider, InheritedWidget).
-Supports registering inherited models as global services.
+A Flutter hybrid locator that locates both single services (similar to GetIt) and scoped inherited models (similar to Provider, InheritedWidget).
+Supports registering inherited models as single services.

 Registrar goals:
 - Locate single services from anywhere.
 - Locate inherited models in the widget tree.
 - Bind the lifecycle of both single services and inherited models to widgets.
 - Support lazy loading.
-- Support migrating inherited models to single services.
+- Support registering inherited models to single services.
 - Work alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.